verus-lang/verus/README.md

 ```
 which will produce documentation files, e.g., `./target/doc/rust_verify/index.html`

-## Guide
+## Contributing to the Guide

 A work-in-progress tutorial and reference document is automatically published
 [📖 here](https://verus-lang.github.io/verus/guide/) from the sources in
 [`source/docs/guide`](./source/docs/guide).

-## Running tests for the rust to vir translation, and inspecting the resulting vir/air/smt
+## Running tests for the Rust to VIR translation, and inspecting the resulting vir/air/smt

 `cargo test` will run the tests for `rust_verify`,